Reading the Rules

 Duration: 30 minutes

-Use these fun icebreakers to understand the complex details of the criteria and constraints for the Challenge.
+Use these fun icebreakers to understand the complex details of the criteria and constraints for The Tech Challenge.

 Materials